- When Can I Apply to MVCC?

 Please do not open your transcript if it is sent to you or if you pick it up from your school.
 Opening it will deem the transcript unofficial.

-Fall 2016 Students: Acceptance letters will be sent out in early November.
-Acceptance letters are sent to a student once an application is considered complete (application filed out and appropriate official transcripts have arrived)
+Fall 2016 Students: Acceptance letters will be sent out within 7 days of acceptance.
+Acceptance letters are sent to a student once an application is considered complete (application filed out and appropriate official transcripts have arrived).
+Please note that acceptance letters delivery dates/times vary based on the USPS delivery system.

 Please note it takes us a minimum of 7-10 days to process an application after it has been received.
-Acceptance packets are not sent to a student until all admissions requirements are meant (official high school transcripts or GED's need to be sent to consider applications complete.
+Acceptance packets are not sent to a student until all admissions requirements are met (official high school transcripts or GED's need to be sent to consider applications complete.
 Faxed copies are not accepted.
 Other admissions criteria may apply).

 Students can apply to MVCC for free using our online application.
 Apply now by clicking here.